Who are we?

-You will be asked to provide an email address to create an account which will enable you to take part in some engagement and consultation activities, as well as saving your questionnaire response to complete later.
+You will be asked to provide an email address to create an account which will enable you to take part in some engagement and consultation activities.
 It will also mean you can choose to receive updates on specific or general engagement and consultation activities.

-You will be asked to submit your user name and email address to sign into your account on the website.
+You will be asked to enter your user name and email address to sign into your account on the website.

 Engagement and consultation information

 This is the content you create as part of your interactions with this website.
 It can include:

 - responses to questionnaires and polls, comments on discussion forums, documents, maps, idea boards, stories and guestbooks or questions asked through the Q&A tool